ecumenos/ecumenos-docs/achitecture/pds.md

 #### Endpoints

+- endpoint for validation of PDS & Orbis Socialis invite codes(`POST /invite-code/validation` use body for distinguishing PDS & Orbis Socialis);
 - search:
     - endpoint for searching of Orbis Socialis content (use Orbis Socialis search);
     - endpoint for searching accounts;